Please attend an Information Session to receive an application packet.

 We have the West B guides in the UW Bothell Library.
 Links to these items in the current catalog can be found below.

-Candidates entering a Washington approved teaching preparation program may substitute a passing score on one or more sections of the SAT or ACT for the equivalent passing scores on the WEST-B. More information, with specific numeric passing scores are located on the Professional Educator Standards Board (PESB) website.
+Candidates entering a Washington approved teaching preparation program may substitute a passing score on one or more sections of the SAT or ACT for the equivalent passing scores on the WEST-B. More information, with specific numeric passing scores is located on the Professional Educator Standards Board (PESB) website.
 If applicable, SAT/ACT score reports are a requirement at time of application.

 Elementary Education WEST-E (005 and 006)